SKevo18/mh_mods/README.md

 ## Usage

+### Download existing mods

+The [webserver](./webserver/) is a simple Python webserver, which can be used to build and download modded data files on the fly, without the need for end-users to use the command-line tool at all.
+See it live at [https://mhmods.svit.ac/](https://mhmods.svit.ac/).

 ### Download

 You can obtain the latest version of the tool for your operating system from the [releases](https://github.com/SKevo18/mh_mods/releases) page.
 They are cross-compiled for Windows, Linux and MacOS (GitHub Actions).